-TASTING HOME: COMING OF AGE IN THE KITCHEN.
-She Writes Press, March 1, 2013.
 The history of a woman’s emotional education, a romantic tale of a marriage between a straight woman and a gay man, and an exploration of the ways in which cooking can lay the groundwork not only for personal healing and intimate relation but for political community as well.
-Organized by decade and by cookbook, Tasting Home draws us into an extraordinary, but familiar, journey through the cuisines, cultural spirit, and politics of the 1940s through the 2000s.
+Organized by decade and by the cookbooks that influenced the author’s life, Tasting Home draws us into an extraordinary journey through the cuisines, cultural spirit, and politics of the 1940s through the 2000s.
 It comes with recipes.

 REVIEWS OF TASTING HOME:

 Judith Newton has spent her life searching for home and family while pursuing an academic career.
 From seeking affection from her mother and time spent in communal living to her involvement in civil rights struggles, her choice to have a child, and the death of her best friend, Newton has marked the many phases of her life with food.
 Each chapter of this engaging memoir includes a recipe that relates to a corresponding time in Newton’s life.
 Readers will find her story delightful and resonant—especially given the universal relationship between food and family.
 This is a well-paced coming-of-age story with all the right ingredients: honesty, well-drawn characters, and plenty of insight. —Starred Review, Publisher’s Weekly.